Karen Hollins: Casting and characterisation

 When Pearson was cast in the role of Karen, she was aware that her character was set to be given a husband and children.
 Producers asked Pearson for suggestions on who should play Karen's husband, but she left it to the casting director, joking that it was like an arranged marriage.
-The Hollins became the first large family unit in the series; Pearson revealed that the writers had resisted their urges to give them problems, instead making them a healthy and functional family.
+The Hollins became the first large family unit in the series; Pearson said that the writers had resisted their urges to give them problems, instead choosing to make them a healthy and functional family.
 Pearson grew up in Wollaston, West Midlands, and was keen to represent their regional accent on television.
 She hoped people would not confuse her Black Country accent for a Birmingham accent, but acknowledged that people outside of the West Midlands may not realise the difference.
-She added that she chose to tone down her accent when playing Karen due to fears of people not understanding her.
+She also toned down her accent when playing Karen due to fears of people not understanding her.

-Karen's BBC profile noted that while she is great with the patients at the surgery, she is a "complete hypochondriac" who "won't hesitate to pester the doctors for a diagnosis".
+Karen's BBC profile noted that while she is great with the patients at the surgery, she is a "complete hypochondriac who won't hesitate to pester the doctors for a diagnosis".
 It added that while she is dedicated to her role in the surgery, she prioritises her family, so if there were to be a family emergency, Karen will be "straight out the door".
-On Karen becoming a healthcare assistant, the profile explained that although she appears confident while her job responsibilities increase, she does not have complete faith in her abilities, and if she feels it necessary she will seek advice from a more experienced colleague.
-Pearson initially found it difficult to portray the comedic side to the character, for she had not played a comedic role prior to Doctors.
-She also appreciated how "comedic and camp" Doctors can be and noted how often she gets to dress up on the soap, with costumes including the Mad Hatter and a black PVC bondage suit.
-Pearson joked that although she loved it, she missed her nurse uniform from her time appearing as Kath Fox on Holby City.
+On Karen becoming a healthcare assistant, the profile explained that although she appears confident when her job responsibilities increase, she does not have complete faith in her abilities.
+As a result, if she feels it necessary, Karen seeks advice from a more experienced colleague.
+Pearson initially found it difficult to portray the comedic side to the character since she had not played a comedic role prior to Doctors.
+However, she appreciated how "comedic and camp" Doctors can be and liked how often she got to dress up on the soap, with costumes including the Mad Hatter and a black PVC bondage suit.
+Pearson joked that although she loved the range of costumes, she equally missed her nurse uniform from her time appearing as Kath Fox on Holby City since it was comfortable.